 The Jackson Law Firm is proud to provide personal service coupled with integrity and respect.
 From valuing family businesses in divorce to adopting a new child, we are here to provide the experienced and effective representation you need.

 If you’d like to speak with one of our attorneys, regarding any of these matters, contact us today.

 Couples seek divorces for a variety of reasons, such as conflict, adultery, and abuse.
 On the outside, a divorce may look much like the dissolution of any other serious relationship, but Texas courts take the process very seriously.
 In the state of Texas, the reason for a divorce plays a major role in court rulings, and the grounds for divorce must be proven for the petition to be granted.
 There are two grounds for divorce in the state: fault-based and no-fault.
-The Jackson Firm can help you in either situation.

 As the name implies, a no-fault divorce doesn’t require the documentation of wrongdoing on either spouse’s part.
 There are several no-fault grounds for divorce, with supportability being the most common.
-To get a divorce on these grounds, a Round Rock divorce attorney must prove that:
+To get a divorce on these grounds, a divorce attorney must prove that:

 1. The marriage can’t be supported due to personality conflicts

 2. The conflict has ruined all aspects of the relationship

 Living apart is another no-fault ground for divorce.
 Here, the petitioner must show that they haven’t lived with the other spouse for a minimum of three years.
 Finally, institutionalization is another no-fault reason for divorce.
 If filing on these grounds, the petitioner and his or her lawyer must prove that the other person has been in a mental hospital for three years and that the condition cannot be cured.